LucR31/rendezvous/README.md

     <li>Ascending node, $\Omega$</li>
     <li>True anomaly, $\upsilon$</li>
 </ul>
-The <b>orbits difference</b> is measured as teh sum of the distances between apogees and perigees.
+The <b>orbits difference</b> is measured as the sum of the distances between apogees and perigees.

 The <b>reward system</b> gives one point when the orbit gets closer to the target's orbit and minus one when it gets further from it.<br>